-Apple's Mountain Lion
+Apple's Mountain Lion and Later

 One work-around is to temporarily change your security settings regarding what software is allowed on your computer.
 I do not recommend this.
 Instead, right-click or control-click the application, and select "Open" from the contextual pop-up menu.
 This time the dialog will have the option to continue, with a warning that this will remove the application from quarantine.

 No matter what your operating system, vigilance about security is vitally important as the internet becomes an increasingly attractive playground for criminal activity.
 No level of security is absolute in the escalating war against these dangers, and the personal risks are greatly increased by using sites offering wares - particularly other people's property, software, media, ... - for free.
 My opinion is that downloading from any other site introduces a new and avoidable security risk, together with the possibility that the supplied version is not up to date.